hongyingaliu/CPSC-334-Creative-Embedded-Systems/interactive devices/task2/README.md

 # Task 2 - Stylized Abstract Design
+'Your Personalized Design' is a graphical interface program that allows a user to use a joystick plus switches to draw abstract stylized designs.
+It is meant to be a spontaneous experience in which the user has a balance of randomization as well as control, always a good formula for inspired design!
+The designs are quickly made and ephemeral, as much of an experience as an end product.
+The programs can be created as entertainment or for some quick design inspiration.
 ## Hardware
 The device is comprised of the Raspberry Pi, an ESP32, a breadboard, a momentary switch, a toggle switch, an analog joystick, and a 5" LCD display screen.
 ## Setup